thaibault/reverse-proxy-middleware/readme.md

 ### State-APIs

-State-APIs enables you to trigger requests conditionally to third party endpoints and use responses for further expressions.
+State-APIs enables you to conditionally trigger requests to third party endpoints and use responses for further decisions how to proceed.
-Expression which transform subsequent api requests, decide which backend to use or transform the final backend request.
+When a state api is used for a specified request that response can be used via expressions to transform subsequent api requests, decide which backend to use or transform the final backend request.

+In the following example you can see how a state api is configured to catch specific request to deal with.
+The last running pre expressions which results in a boolean value will trigger if the referenced state api should be used for given request.

 Here is an example: